 A Notice of Assessment is an official document mailed to a property owner that contains the information shown on the Assessment Roll for that property.

-During a reassessment year, every property owner will receive a Notice of Assessment.
+During a revaluation year, every property owner will receive a Notice of Assessment.
 In other years, only property owners that have a change in their property assessment or tax status from the previous year will receive a Notice of Assessment.

 Importance of Assessment Roll